JamisthebestJS/CS-NEA-AERO/README.md

 TODO:
-Add aerofoil loading (before simulation)
 Add main menu
-Fix aerofoil saving (after drawing)
+Something seems to be up with fluid simulation, but may be due to broken aerofoil loading ^ also may be due to aerofoil sections being given a velocity in setup.
+I'll have to do some investigating Fix aerofoil saving (after drawing) (currently on average, half the aerofoil is saved/loaded (semi-intentionally)